flan/staticdhcpd/libpydhcpserver/doc/examples/index.rst

     if packet.isRequestedOption('router'): #Option 3
         print("The client wants 'router'")

-Using numeric IDs is *slightly* faster, but, really, unless you know what you're doing, the gains aren't worth the headaches.
+Using numeric IDs is *slightly* more efficient, but, really, unless you know what you're doing, the gains aren't worth the headaches.

 Fields
 ++++++